 Anatomically, cells vary with respect to their classification, therefore, prokaryotic cells and eukaryotic cells differ from each other quite drastically.
 Read on to explore how they differ from each other.

-A difference between Prokaryotic and Eukaryotic Cell:
+Difference between Prokaryotic and Eukaryotic cells

-|Cell and cell size||Always unicellular and the size lies in between 0.2- 2.0 micrometers in diameter||Mostly multi-cellular and the size lies in between 10 – 100 mm in diameter|
+|Cell size||Size lies in between 0.2- 2.0 μm in diameter||Size lies in between 10 – 100 μm in diameter|

 |Cell wall||Usually present; chemically complex in nature||When present, chemically simple in nature|

-|Plasmids||Present in prokaryotes||Very rarely found in eukaryotes|
+|Plasmids||Present||Very rarely found in eukaryotes|

 |Lysosome||In this, the lysosome, mesosome, and centrosome is absent||Mesosome, Lysosomes, and centrosomes are usually present in Eukaryotes|